-Head lice produce eggs called nits, which are a similar colour to dandruff flakes.
+Head lice produce eggs called nits, which are a similar color to dandruff flakes.

 How to tell the difference between dandruff and nits:

-- dandruff flakes will slide easily off hair fibres
+- dandruff flakes will slide easily off hair fibers

 - nits are adhered to the hair, unlike dandruff flakes

 - dandruff can be found on the scalp and hair